Fujifilm X-Pro1 versus Fujifilm X100T

 Both the X-Pro1 and the X100T have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X100T was followed by the Fujifilm X100F.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Fujifilm X-Pro1 better than the Fujifilm X100T or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-Pro1: